 Objectives: To identify transportation improvement projects recommended for advancement during the program period based on the cooperative, continuous, and comprehensive (3-C) transportation planning process; and to include realistic estimates of revenues and costs for each project, as well as be financially constrained.
 Development of the TIP is based on projects taken from the Long Range Transportation Plan with other maintenance needs for all jurisdictions within the MPO study area into a single, phased, implementation schedule.
-All of the MAP-21 factors will be used in the development of the TIP.
+All of the FAST Act factors will be used in the development of the TIP.

 Previous Work: The MPO Staff has managed the TIP for over 30 years.
-The FY 2012-2015 TIP was amended numerous times (62 projects) in the past.
+The FY 2020-2023 TIP was amended numerous times (62 projects) in the past.
 The TIP database has also been updated and maintained periodically based on ALDOT reports and sponsor information received.
 The Alabama Department of Transportation and MPO jurisdictions have established projects based on their short-range and long-range needs.
-A draft FY 2016-2019 TIP was prepared by the MPO.
-A list of authorized transportation projects for FY 2015 (Previous Year) was prepared and published in the new TIP as required.
+A FY 2020-2023 TIP was prepared by the MPO.
+A list of authorized transportation projects for FY 2021 (Previous Year) was prepared and published in the new TIP as required.

 Proposed Work: The MPO planning staff will work with MPO committees, ALDOT, local jurisdictions, and the general public to prepare a TIP every four years.
 Progress on the TIP will be monitored, and the TIP will be amended as needed.
 A TIP database will be maintained, and a list of projects that were authorized in the previous fiscal year will be published.
 All TIP amendments will be put on the MPO website.
 MPO staff will attend training, workshops, and conferences as needed.
 The Montgomery MPO will follow and abide by forthcoming performance measures/management approach requirements.
-The FY 2016-2019 TIP will be maintained and updated as needed and required.
-All of the MAP-21 factors will be used in the development of the TIP.
-Efforts to increase public involvement in the planning process will be made.
+The FY 2020-2023 TIP will be maintained and updated as needed and required.
+The MPO staff will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals, objectives, performance measures, and targets required by the FAST Act, concerning TIP projects in the metropolitan planning area.